Nouns Categorization Based on Gender

 'Cat' is a neuter noun, 'its' is a neuter possessive determiner and 'it' is a neuter pronoun.

-When a word like 'doctor' can refer to a man or a woman, we cannot use the neuter pronouns or possessive determiners.
+When a word like 'doctor' refers to a man or a woman, we cannot use neuter pronouns or possessive determiners.
 In that case, we can use a plural pronoun.
 This is the most acceptable way of talking about a neuter noun referring to a person.

 Ask your doctor if